danielarubis/danielarubis/README.md

 ### Hey there 👋 I'm Daniela

-# Python Developer 🐍
+# Web Developer 🐍

 - 🔎 I'm currently looking for my first job in technology
-- 👩🏻‍💻 I’m currently learning more about Database and Python
+- 👩🏻‍💻 I’m currently learning more about databases and AWS Cloud
 - 👯 I'm looking to contribute in Open Source projects
 - ⚡ Fun fact: I love pastry, painting with watercolors and practicing Brazilian Jiu-Jitsu